joziasmartini/datatrade/README.md

 ## Structure
 This is how the API is structured in AWS and exposed to final users.

+Some technical details are not being exposed here for security reasons.

 <img src="/img/diagram.png">

 ## Crypto